JithinKS97/uniswap-explorer-frontend/README.md

 ### Steps to run the app
 1. Install the dependencies
 2. Run `npm run start`
-3. App will start running at port 3000 by default
+3. The app will start running at port 3000 by default